moelliott/giphy/README.md

 ### Day 2 Goal 2: Add a click handler so the API request can use inputted data

-- [ ] Write a click handler for the "Searc" button and move your fetch request into the body
+- [ ] Write a click handler for the "Search" button and move your fetch request into the body
 - [ ] Declare a variable to save the user's input
 - [ ] Use string interpolation to update the request URL in your fetch request so a gif from the user's search term displays when the button is clicked